gatsbyjs/gatsby/docs/docs/page-build-optimizations-for-incremental-data-changes.md

 - This feature is not available with `gatsby develop`.

 * At the end of each build, gatsby creates a `redux.state` file in `/.cache` that contains previous build data.
 You will need to persist the `.cache/redux.state` between builds, allowing for comparison.
-If there is no `redux.state` file located in the `/.cache` folder then a full build will be triggered
+If there is no `redux.state` file located in the `/.cache` folder then a full build will be triggered.

 * Any code or static query changes (templates, components, source handling, new plugins etc) will prompt the creation of a new webpack compilation hash and trigger a full build.